Keycapsss/Plaid-Pad/README.md

 1. Download the VIA software from [here](https://github.com/the-via/releases/releases/tag/v1.3.1)
 2. Connect the Plaid-Pad to the computer with a USB cable
 3. Open VIA, switch to the `CONFIGURE` tab and change the keymap to your needs (automatic save)

+_The current VIA version can't change the rotary encoder function._

 ### QMK Default Keymap